When Christian Women Hurt Christian Women

-If you boiled her message down to a strong, poisonous brew, it would be this: “Women, the purpose of your existence is to make a man happy.
+If you boiled her message down to a strong, concentrated poison, it would be this: “Women, the purpose of your existence is to make a man happy.
 If he isn’t happy, it’s all your fault, and God’s not happy with you.
 Do what it takes.
 Bow and scrape.
 Obey no matter what.
 Be a slut for him, if that’s what turns him on.
 If he is into porn, you’re not doing your job.
 He doesn’t like your hair?
 Change it.
 He wants you to have long fingernails?
 Grow them.
 If he can’t pay the rent or if he lets the house go, then get off your butt and do something yourself to pay the rent and keep up with the house.
 But you make that man happy.
 Happy.
 Happy.”

 Satan hates both men and women.
 He wants to destroy both sexes and will use lies to do that.
 He’ll try to get men to despise, control, and use women.
 He’ll try to get women to despise, control, and use men.
 There are two ways to fall off this horse.

 What solves the problem?
 What keeps us in the saddle on this one?

 How will a husband learn to run to God if his wife always feels a need to protect him from God’s Providences?
-When a man makes a mistake and the wife covers for him, she is doing him no favor.
-He isn’t allowed to stretch or grow up.
+When a man makes a mistake and the wife covers for him, she isn’t doing him a favor by protecting him from growing up into emotional adulthood.
 Sure, he gets a temporary “happy” pill, but in the long run, a wife is only harming him, not helping him.

 There is a law of sowing and reaping.
 God is the One Who put that law into motion.
-When we wives go in and trouble shoot for our husbands when they sow immorality or hatred or abuse or hypocrisy or deception, we are, in effect, saying to God, “I know better than You do what should be done here.
+When wives go in and trouble shoot for their husbands when they sow immorality or hatred or abuse or hypocrisy or deception, they are, in effect, saying to God, “I know better than You do what should be done here.
 I am doing what is best for my man.
 I will “help” him by covering up for him and making him happy when he’s lost in his sin cuz that’s what some lady told me to do, and she should know.”